Last Judgment: Artistic representations

 At the bottom of the composition a crowd of the deceased are shown, often with some rising from their graves.
 These are being sorted and directed by angels into the saved and the damned.
 Almost always the saved are on the viewer's left (so on the right hand of Christ), and the damned on the right.
 The saved are led up to heaven, often shown as a fortified gateway, while the damned are handed over to devils who herd them down into hell on the right; the composition therefore has a circular pattern of movement.
 Often the damned disappear into a Hellmouth, the mouth of a huge monster, an image of Anglo-Saxon origin.
 The damned often include figures of high rank, wearing crowns, mitres, and often the Papal tiara during the lengthy periods when there were antipopes, or in Protestant depictions.
 There may be detailed depictions of the torments of the damned.

 The most famous Renaissance depiction is Michelangelo Buonarroti's The Last Judgment in the Sistine Chapel.
 Included in this fresco is his self-portrait, as St. Bartholomew's flayed skin.

 The image in Eastern Orthodox icons has a similar composition, but usually less space is devoted to hell, and there are often a larger number of scenes; the Orthodox readiness to label figures with inscriptions often allows more complex compositions.
 There is more often a large group of saints around Christ (which may include animals), and the hetoimasia or "empty throne", containing a cross, is usually shown below Christ, often guarded by archangels; figures representing Adam and Eve may kneel below it or below Christ.
 A distinctive feature of the Orthodox composition, especially in Russian icons, is a large band leading like a chute from the feet of Christ down to hell; this may resemble a striped snake or be a "river of Fire" coloured flame red.
 If it is shown as a snake, it attempts to bite Adam on the heel but, as he is protected by Christ, is unsuccessful.

 In Islam

 Belief in Judgment Day (یوم القيامة or یوم الدین) is considered a fundamental tenet of faith by all Muslims.
 It is one of the six articles of faith.
 The trials and tribulations associated with it are detailed in both the Quran and the hadith, (sayings of Muhammad), from whence they are elaborated on in the creeds, Quranic commentaries (tafsịrs), and theological writing, eschatological manuals, whose authors include al-Ghazali, Ibn Kathir, Ibn Majah, Muhammad al-Bukhari, and Ibn Khuzaymah.

+According to some Islamic teachings, there are two categories of heaven: those who go directly to it and those who enter it after enduring some torment in hell; Also, the people of hell are of two categories: those who stay there temporarily and those who stay there forever.